 How fast is this Pacific Northwest ripper?
 Fast enough to land World Cup points in her rookie season, including a top 15 during a three-day stand in Cortina d’Ampezzo, Italy, which ultimately punched her ticket to the Olympics (where she finished 26th in downhill).

-Now it’s up to “Janky Lil J” to keep the momentum rolling into the 2015 season, when she’ll be hitting the World Cup in earnest with the likes of Lindsey Vonn and Julia Mancuso.
-Most would be overwhelmed, but her cool personality allows her to take it all in stride and juice every ounce of knowledge from each new experience.
-Watch out for her in 2015.
+Now it’s up to “Janky Lil J” to keep the momentum rolling.
+After a challenging 2015 season, Wiles was able to find the fire in 2016, finding her way back into the points consistently.
+Ultra-fast on training days, she'll look to translate that speed into her race day routine.
+At only 24-years-old, most would be overwhelmed, but Wiles' cool personality allows her to take it all in stride and juice every ounce of knowledge from each new experience.
+Watch out for her in 2017.

 OFF THE SNOW